ChristianKuehnel/iwg-workspace/infrastructure_documentation.md

 Various distributions package LLVM, we may want to document tooling and assumptions around that.

 https://apt.llvm.org/ provides "nightly" LLVM packages.
 Unclear how widely this is used.
 It does appear to be actively maintained.
 See section on technical details towards end of page.

+* Contact: Sylvestre Ledru
+* Last time @ChristianKuehnel talked to the Sylvestre, there were no usage metrics available.